OLF-Bioinformatics/VariantDetective/README.md

 This program is designed to identify short variants and structural variants.
 Variants can be identified from genomic sequences (FASTA) or from combinations of short and/or long reads (FASTQ).
 If genomic sequences are provided as input, long reads will be simulated to detect variants.

-This tool makes use of other open-source variant callers and creates consensus sets (support from at least 2 callers) in order to validate a variant.
+This tool makes use of other open-source variant callers and creates consensus sets in order to validate a variant.
 Summary files for short variants and structural variants are generated outlining the different types of variants found in the sample.

 ## Table of Contents
   - [Requirements](#requirements)